-- Evaluate risk and control evaluation in the context of IT. - Undertake assurance to support specific transactions (eg, due diligence). - Apply professional scepticism. - Ethics - Identify ethical problems in complex scenarios and structuring appropriate actions.
+- Evaluate risk and control evaluation in the context of IT. - Undertake assurance to support specific transactions (eg, due diligence). - Apply professional scepticism. - Fthics - Identify ethical problems in complex scenarios and structuring appropriate actions.

-Apply professional scepticism and critical thinking Relate issues to the environment • Recognise bias and varying quality in data and evidence • Recognise bias and varying quality in data and evidence • Identify faults in arguments • Identify faults in arguments ٠ Identify gaps in evidence • Identify gaps in evidence • Identify inconsistencies and contradictory information • Identify inconsistencies and contradictory information • Assess interaction of information from different sources • Assess interaction of information from different sources • Exercise ethical judgement • Exercise ethical judgement
+Apply professional scepticism and critical thinking Relate issues to the environment Recognise bias and varying quality in data and evidence Identify faults in arguments Identify gaps in evidence Recognise bias and varying quality in data and evidence Identify faults in arguments Identify gaps in evidence Identify inconsistencies and contradictory information Identify inconsistencies and contradictory information Assess interaction of information from different sources Exercise ethical judgement Assess interaction of information from different sources Exercise ethical judgement